DrewCarlson/qBittorrent-Kotlin/README.md

 qBittorrent-Kotlin is written in common Kotlin to support multiplatform development.
 [Kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) provides json (de)serialization and [Ktor](https://ktor.io) the HTTP API.

+Two modules are provided: `client` contains all the HTTP code, and `models` contains just the serializable data models.

 ## Usage

 For a comprehensive list of available endpoints and to understand the returned data, see the [qBittorrent API Docs](https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)).